datacarpentry/openrefine-socialsci/_episodes/03-Filtering and Sorting.md

 1. Click the down arrow next to `C01_responent_roof_type` > `Text filter`.
 A `C01_responent_roof_type` facet will appear on the left margin.
 2. Type in `mabat` and press return.
 There are 58 matching rows of the original 131 rows (and these rows are selected for the subsequent steps).
 3. At the top, change the view to `Show` 50 `rows`.
-This way you will see all the matching rows.
+This way you will see most of the matching rows.

 > ## Exercise
 >